tensorpack/tensorpack/docs/tutorial/trainer.md

 In research we do training of various kind.
 Tensorpack trainers avoid making assumptions on what type of training you want to do.
 For example, unlike Keras, tensorpack does not wrongly assume that:
-1. Your training is batched
+1. Your training data is batched
 2. Your training is gradient-based optimization
 3. Your data has `X`(inputs) and `y`(outputs)
 4. You want to evaluate on zero or one validation dataset